open-ephys/gui-docs/source/Developer-Guide/Compiling-the-GUI.rst

 .. code-block:: bash

-   $ make
+   $ make -j

 This will build the main application as well as the plugins.
+The :code:`-j` flag tells the compiler to use as many CPU cores as possible to speed up build time.
 If this step is successful, there will be a compiled binary at :code:`Build/Debug/open-ephys` or :code:`Build/Release/open-ephys`.

-.. |fork icon| image:: ../_static/images/developerguide/fork.svg
-   :height: 15

 .. |br| raw:: html